Tutorial on the Quantikz Package: Converting from QCircuit

 \section{Converting from QCircuit}

-I've updated all of my existing teaching materials from QCircuit to Quantikz with very little trouble.
+I've updated all of my existing teaching materials from QCircuit to the original Quantikz with very little trouble.
 There are a few standard replacements:

-Updating the \verb!\gategroup! command requires a little more care since the first two arguments have to be removed, and the command placed in the correct cell, at which point \verb!\gategroup{i}{j}{k}{l}{m}! becomes \verb!\gategroup[wires=k+1-i,steps=l+1-j]!.
+Updating the \verb!\gategroup! command requires a little more care since the first two arguments have to be removed, and the command placed in the correct cell, at which point \verb!\gategroup{i}{j}{k}{l}{m}! becomes

 My primary use of gategroup was to achieve the effect now achieved with \verb!\lstick[k+1-i]!.